Dynamic Data Augmentation with Gating Networks for Time Series Recognition

 \section{Abstract}

 Data augmentation is a technique to improve the generalization ability of machine learning methods by increasing the size of the dataset.
-However, since every augmentation method is not equally effective for every dataset, you need to carefully select the best method.
-We propose a neural network that dynamically selects the best combination using a mutually beneficial gating network and a feature consistency loss.
-The gating network is able to control how much of each data augmentation is used for the representation within the network.
-The feature consistency loss, on the other hand, gives a constraint that augmented features from the same input should be in similar.
-In experiments, we demonstrate the effectiveness of the proposed method on the 12 largest time-series datasets from 2018 UCR Time Series Archive and reveal the relationships between the data augmentation methods through analysis of the proposed method.
+However, since every augmentation method is not equally effective for every dataset, you need to select an appropriate method carefully.
+We propose a neural network that dynamically selects the best combination of data augmentation methods using a Gating Network and a mutually beneficial feature consistency loss.
+The Gating Network is able to control how much of each data augmentation is used for the representation within the network.
+The feature consistency loss gives a constraint that augmented features from the same input pattern should be in similar.
+In the experiments, we demonstrate the effectiveness of the proposed method on the 12 largest time-series datasets from 2018 UCR Time Series Archive and reveal the relationships between the data augmentation methods through analysis of the proposed method.